Trouble Deciding if it's Time to Leave Your Sales Job?

 I gave what he said some thought.
-It’s true, leaders do have to decide.
+It’s true; leaders do have to decide.
 They get paid to make the hard decisions.

-So how is it that you make difficult decisions?
+So how do you make difficult decisions?

 What’s the best way to pick the job that’s right for you?